-Before you decide to rent a water softener, you should know about the costs and drawbacks of water softener rental.
+Before you decide to rent a water softener, you should know everything you can about the benefits and drawbacks to renting over buying.

 Advantages and Disadvantages of Renting a Water Softener

-For some people, renting a water softener is the best solution to having soft water at home.
+For some people, renting a water softener is the best way to eliminate hard water.
 However, this approach is not for everyone.
 Let’s look at the advantages and disadvantages of renting a water softener:

 Advantages